Most Attractive Item of Giuseppe Zanotti Shoes 2012

 1.)
 Love is easy -- it's simply chemistry.

-3.)
+2.)
+Happiness is not merely a word.
+It is a decision.3.)
 Once that decision is taken, it allows you to face any situation no matter how difficult.
 (And you can be sure there will be difficult situations.)

 4.)
 And how about fidelity?
 Fidelity is the supreme luxury one offers the other no matter what the price in order to preserve and protect your precious couple.